Oregon's IT Department

 The Ophthalmology practices we serve are highly focused on business process and efficiency.
 Balancing security concerns with the need for efficiency and a fantastic patient experience is a key focus with our eye care practices.

-Geeky, caring, and representative of the great Pacific Northwest
+Geeky, caring, and representative of the great PNW

 David Boxberger, Chief Executive Officer